 Skip advert

 Advertisement

-Hyundai has built the fourth-gen Tucson using an all-new platform and advanced hybrid technology – highlighting the manufacturer’s serious aspirations for its latest mid-size SUV.
+The fourth-gen Hyundai Tucson uses an all-new platform and advanced hybrid technology – highlighting the manufacturer’s serious aspirations for its latest mid-size SUV.

 The hybrid powertrain works well, both at motorway speeds and around town.
-We noticed that the six-speed automatic transmission is keen to shift up early, but as the engine becomes slightly thrashy at higher revs, it’s not such a bad trait.
+We noticed that the six-speed automatic transmission is keen to shift up early, but as the engine becomes slightly thrashy when worked hard, that’s not such a bad trait.

 Advertisement - Article continues below

 You’ll probably want to keep the Tucson in its Eco drive mode most of the time.
-Choosing the Sport function modifies the throttle response and improves assistance from the electric motor, but really it just encourages you to work the engine harder which, ultimately, doesn’t sit well with the Tucson’s focus on comfort.
+Choosing the Sport function modifies the throttle response and improves assistance from the electric motor, but it means the car hangs onto lower gears for longer and revs higher, which, ultimately, doesn’t sit well with the Tucson’s focus on comfort.

-A nice piece of engineering, and one which helps to boost efficiency, is the hybrid model’s ability to cut engine power when you lift off the throttle at speed.
+The hybrid model’s ability to cut engine power when you lift off the throttle at speed not only benefits refinement, but helps boost efficiency, too.
 It manages this in a particularly smooth and effortless manner, to the extent that you might not even feel the system working at all.

-But, where Hyundai has really succeeded with the Tucson is in its ability to manage decent agility through corners, while remaining controlled and composed over the typical broken tarmac of UK roads.
-You wouldn’t necessarily turn to the Tucson for a fun Sunday morning blast through country lanes, but it does provide relaxing, refined point-to-point company.
+Hyundai has really succeeded in giving the Tucson decent agility through corners while keeping it controlled and composed over the typical broken tarmac of UK roads.
+You wouldn’t necessarily use the Tucson for a fun Sunday morning blast through country lanes, but it does provide relaxing, refined, point-to-point company.

+Skip advert